Your vehicle's head gasket is an essential part of the internal combustion process.

 You will need to book a head gasket repair if this happens to your car.

-Read on and find out what causes a blown head gasket, what it sounds like and to learn the most common signs of a blown head gasket.
+Read on and find out what causes a blown head gasket, what it sounds like and what some of the most common symptoms of a blown head gasket are.

 What Causes a Blown Head Gasket?